Where to see Whale sharks (Rhincodon typus) on dive liveaboards

-Whale shark facts, habitat and behaviour
+Whale sharks facts, habitat and behaviour

 The whale shark (Rhincodon typus) is the largest fish in the ocean, growing up to 18.8 metres long.